spryker/spryker-docs/docs/scos/dev/back-end-development/plugins/plugins.md

 ## Example: Calculator plugins

-The `Calculation` module ships with a `CalculatorPluginInterface` which is implemented in several bundles.
+The `Calculation` module ships with a `CalculatorPluginInterface`, which is implemented in several bundles.
 For example, you can find the `ItemTaxCalculatorPlugin` inside the Tax module.

 According to the interface, this plugin retrieves a quote transfer object, performs tax-related calculations, and adds them to the quote.